routetehpacketz/cisco-ip-trace/README.md

 -Handling for when the target IP *is* a Cisco CDP neighbor; currently the script will end with a `NoneType` error

--Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference
+-Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference)

 -LLDP support

+-Detection of possible unmanaged/non-CDP switch on edge port (basically determine if multiple MAC addresses are learned); this would just be an added FYI to help track down a device

+#####I appreciate any and all feedback.